parse-community/docs/_includes/ios/objects.md

 ### Properties & Methods

-Adding custom properties and methods to your `%{ParseObject}` subclass helps encapsulate logic about the class.
+Adding custom properties and methods to your `PFObject` subclass helps encapsulate logic about the class.
 With `PFSubclassing`, you can keep all your logic about a subject in one place rather than using separate classes for business logic and storage/transmission logic.

-`%{ParseObject}` supports dynamic synthesizers just like `NSManagedObject`.
+`PFObject` supports dynamic synthesizers just like `NSManagedObject`.
 Declare a property as you normally would, but use `@dynamic` rather than `@synthesize` in your .m file.
 The following example creates a `displayName` property in the `Armor` class:

 ```objc
 // Armor.h